LunarWatcher/auto-pairs/README.md

 ```

 **Note:** As of 4.0.0, `let g:AutoPairsCompatibleMaps = 0` is the default.
 Set the variable to 1 to use jiangmiao-compatible keybinds.

+### Using distro package managers

+Note that using Vim package managers is the recommended option, as this allows for easier updates (in my biased opinion).
+If you still prefer, some Linux distros have packages for the plugin:

+* Ubuntu, Debian, and derivatives: `vim-autopairs` (Package sources: [Ubuntu](https://launchpad.net/ubuntu/+source/vim-autopairs), [Debian](https://packages.debian.org/search?searchon=names&keywords=vim-autopairs))

+**Note:** I do not maintain these packages.

 ### Note to migrating users